Whitney has over 10 years of experience in dog training, rescuing, and healthcare.

 Once the wolf mix has set his territory boundaries, that is his space, and if he doesn't think another animal or human is supposed to be there, he'll take it into his own account to deal with it.

 You'll find that basic territory marking behaviors are not going to be the most pleasant to deal with.
 While being possessive, pacing the area, and being shy may not be as big of a problem for you, having a dog that digs, destroys, howls, and chews isn't that pleasant.
 Much less scent marking, inside and outside of the house.
 These may not be dangerous behaviors, but they're not acceptable to most.

 You can train a wolf-dog, but you will never be able to 100 percent remove natural instincts.
 You can socialize the hybrid around other animals and people, but you will never be guaranteed that an animal or human won't trigger some kind of response that could cause injury or death.

 Wolves have developed their behaviors of millions of years, and even domestic dogs who have been living with humans only thousands of year, still experience natural instincts that can be deadly.
 Wolf hybrids have the wolves' genetics, as well as the domestic dog's, but in many cases, the wolf genes are more dominant.

 When training a wolf hybrid, they are very intelligent.
-They catch on fairly easy, but don't expect them to obey commands as well as the domestic dog.
+They catch on fairly easily, but don't expect them to obey commands as well as the domestic dog.
 They get bored easily, and once they're bored, or even frightened, they're not going to obey (which can be common in domestic dogs as well).

 Younger hybrids are more susceptible to obeying commands and training, but adults will try to overpower you when they think they can.